 Your storage enclosure supports two integrated, hot-pluggable power supply/cooling fan modules.
-Each module contains two separate cooling fans.
+Each module contains four separate cooling fans.
 Both modules must be installed to ensure proper cooling.
-The enclosure requires at least three of the cooling fans to operate to avoid overheating.
+The enclosure requires at least seven of the individual cooling fans to operate to avoid overheating.

-N CAUTION: A power supply/cooling fan module can be removed from a powered-on enclosure; however, the enclosure will shut down if overheating occurs.
+CAUTION: A power supply/cooling fan module can be removed from a poweredon enclosure; however, the enclosure will shut down if overheating occurs.

 A power supply/cooling fan module can be replaced without powering down the enclosure.
-For information on removing and replacing the modules, see "Removing and Installing the Power Supply/Cooling Fan Module."
+For information on removing and replacing the modules, see "Removing and Installing the Power Supply/Cooling Fan Module" on page 35.

-Figure 1-8 shows the power supply/cooling fan module features and LED indicators.
+Figure 1-7 shows the power supply/cooling fan module features and LED indicators.
 Table 1-5 lists the LED indicator descriptions.